Toacin/PizzaByte/README.md

 npm run dev
 ```

 <span style="color: red;">NOTE:</span>  Running this command will first initiate database migrations, and subsequently database seeding.
 Feel free to remove that from the script if this is not a desired behavior.

+If the application doesn't open in the browser right away, visit `http://localhost:3000` on the browser to view the application.

 The following command can be ran from the backend directory to migrate or seed the database without starting the application.

 ```
 npm run migrate